Siamese fighting fish: Health and wellness

+Like all tropical fish in captivity, bettas are susceptible to several kinds of diseases, usually caused by bacterial, fungal, or parasitic infections.
+In commercial and ornamental production systems, Siamese fighting fish have also been reported with more complex bacterial and mycobacterial conditions that go beyond the common hobbyist diseases.
+A survey in Thailand described "big belly" and "skin nodule" syndromes associated with granulomatous inflammation and culturable bacteria in farmed bettas.
+In addition, a series of studies on farmed and research populations of Siamese fighting fish has shown that non-tuberculous Mycobacterium spp. can be an important health problem in this species.
+Experimental work demonstrated that several rapidly growing, non-tuberculous Mycobacterium species isolated from Betta splendens are genuinely pathogenic, producing systemic and cutaneous granulomatous lesions after different exposure routes, thus confirming mycobacteriosis as a clinically relevant disease in bettas.
+Follow-up work evaluated water-treatment interventions, showing that ozone nanobubbles can lower mycobacteriosis risk in production-style systems, indicating that environmental management is a feasible control point for these infections.
+Husbandry guidelines for research use of bettas likewise emphasize that suboptimal temperature, water quality, and stocking can predispose fish to these opportunistic infections.

+Most illnesses result from poor water quality and cold water, both of which weaken the immune system.
+The four most common illnesses are white spot, velvet, fin rot, and dropsy; with the exception of the latter, which is incurable, these ailments can be treated with a combination of over-the-counter fish medication, increased water temperature, and/or regular water changes.

 Setup

 Bettas are fairly intelligent and inquisitive, and thus require stimulation; otherwise they can become bored and depressed, leading to lethargy and a weaker immune system.
-Decorations such as plastic or live plants, rocks, caves, driftwood, and other ornaments provide crucial enrichment—provided they do not have rough textures or jagged edges, which can damage their delicate fins.
+Decorations such as silk or live plants, rocks, caves, driftwood, and other ornaments provide crucial enrichment—provided they do not have rough textures or jagged edges, which can damage their delicate fins.
 In the wild, Siamese fighting fish spend most of their time concealing themselves under floating debris or overhanging plants to avoid potential predators.
 Floating plants and leaves can help bettas feel more secure, while also giving males an anchor from which to build their bubble nests.
 Abundant vegetation of any kind is generally recommended to provide maximum security and to cater to the betta's instinct to claim protective territory.

 Indian almond leaves are increasingly popular for providing something closer to the natural foliage under which bettas would hide in the wild.
 Their tannins allegedly confer several health benefits, including treating certain ailments like fin rot and bladder disease, and stabilising the pH of the water.